where to find family friendly maple sugar shacks camps pancake breakfasts moncton riverview dieppe new brunswick

 MORE MAPLE CAMPS IN NEW BRUNSWICK

-We created this of maple sugar camps across the province pre-pandemic; please check individual links for current information.
+A quick list of maple sugar camps across the province; please check individual links for current information – and let us know if we’ve missed one!

 Elmhurst Outdoors is a great spot to enjoy a maple experience on the Kingston Peninsula.